 After 24 years in the medical field as a psychiatrist sales specialist, Dayna is furthering her love of anatomy and physiology by teaching students how to incorporate yoga into their lives.
-She completed a 200 hour program through The Living Yoga Institute and was certified by Yoga Alliance in 2010.
-She is now 150 hours into her advanced certification to become a Yoga Therapist and will complete her studies in 2017.
-Dayna is also a certified personal fitness trainer through AFAA since 2010 and practices smart nutrition as a Juice Plus distributor.
+She completed a 200 hour program through The Living Yoga Institute and is certified by Yoga Alliance.
+She is now 150 hours into her advanced certification to become a Yoga Therapist.
+Dayna is also a certified personal fitness trainer through AFAA and practices smart nutrition as a Juice Plus distributor.
 On the side, Dayna sings and plays guitar at Emmaus Parish and sings in her sister’s roots boogie band, Debra Watson & the Smokin’ Aces.
 Dayna specializes in making challenging yoga accessible for yogis of all ages, regardless of injuries or illness.
 She teaches privates, chair yoga, corporate yoga, and power Vinyasa classes.
 The two loves of her life are Bill Culwell and Sao Paulo, her Portuguese water dog.

-Adrienne became a yoga teacher in 2005.
-Over the last 20 years of being a yoga student and then yoga teacher, she has explored a wide range of practice and teaching styles, including Hatha, Vinyasa, Ashtanga, Gentle, PreNatal, Heated Fusion Flow, Guided Meditation and Yin Yoga.
+Over the last 20 years of being a yoga student and then yoga teacher, Adrienne has explored a wide range of practice and teaching styles, including Hatha, Vinyasa, Ashtanga, Gentle, PreNatal, Heated Fusion Flow, Guided Meditation and Yin Yoga.
 Currently, Adrienne specializes in teaching Vinyasa styles, with an emphasis on strength building, intentional movement, and moving meditation.
 Off the mat, Adrienne is a wife and mother to 3, originally from Austin, now residing in beautiful Dripping Springs, TX.

 Laura Sander began studying yoga in 1998.
 As an athlete, she looked to yoga to bring harmony and balance to her mind and body.
 She began teaching yoga in 2004 after completing the intensive 200-hour Teacher training program at The Chicago Yoga Center.
 There, she learned various styles of yoga including Iyengar, Hatha, and Ashtanga yoga under Suddah Wexler.
 She has traveled and studied with many wonderful teachers such Manju Jois, Richard Freeman, and Paul Grilley.
 After finding a love for golf, she completed her Level 1 and 2 Yoga for Golfers Certification under Katherine Roberts in 2011.
 Laura enjoys teaching many styles of asana practice and i s influenced by Ashtanga, Hatha, Bikram, and Yin yoga.
 She teaches self-awareness and self-acceptance in the present moment.
 Laura believes yoga has the extraordinary power to heal and feed the soul.
 She enjoys sharing her energy with students and loves helping transform their bodies to be stronger, leaner, and more flexible in a more mindful way.